aragon/protocol/docs/4-entry-points/2-controller.md

 - **Actor:** External entity in charge of maintaining the protocol modules (modules governor)
 - **Inputs:**
-    - **Current modules to be synced:** List of addresses of current modules to be linked based on the implementations of the modules to be set
+    - **Current modules to be synced:** List of addresses of current modules to be linked based on the implementations of the modules being set
-    - **IDs to be set :** List of IDs of the modules whose references will be linked in the requested list of modules
+    - **IDs to be set:** List of IDs of the modules whose references will be linked in the requested list of modules
 - **Authentication:** Only modules governor
 - **Pre-flight checks:**
     - Ensure both input lists have at least one item
     - Ensure that all the modules to be linked actually exist
 - **State transitions:**
-    - Link the implementations of the requested module IDs on each of the requested module
+    - Link the implementations of the requested module IDs in each of the requested modules

 ### 4.2.18.
 Disable module